szekelypeter/faerun-manager/README.md

 ###### The non-intuitive bits:

 - When creating an entity, the `id` field is *not required* and *not recommended*.
+- The `createdAt` and `updatedAt` values are calculated on the server side, they don't need to be manually updated.
 - When requesting multiple entities, the result is always paginated, and can be used by setting `limit` and `offset`.
 Example query:

 ```GraphQL